pcjacobse/CouchPotatoServer/README.md

 Once a movie is found, it will send it to SABnzbd or download the torrent to a specified directory.

+## My Fork

+In this fork I will add the option to exclude certain hosts from needing a password to access the web gui.

 ## Running from Source

 CouchPotatoServer can be run from source.
 This will use *git* as updater, so make sure that is installed also.